DongwooPasillas-Kim/daily_algorithm/README.md

 - This is a personal repository to collect results of my attempts to enhance my programming skills.

 #### Environment
-- iSH (AlpineLinux on iOS)
+- OS: macOS, iSH (AlpineLinux on iOS)
-- Python
+- Languages: Python, Javascript
-- Vim
+- Editor: VS Code, Vim